 CON #3 – Extra Hassle

-Dealing with an RV cover can definitely cause you some extra hassle.
+Dealing with RV covers can definitely cause you some extra hassle.
 Hassle putting it on.
 Hassle taking it off.
 And hassle finding a place to store it.

 *Important!
 If you’ll need to walk on top of your RV in order to install the cover, weigh the risks carefully.
 A fall off the side of your RV could permanently cancel any future camping trips.
 At the very least you could damage your RV roof or vents.